It’s No Hassle to Make a Tassel

 Steps to make a tassel from a skein on embroidery floss: (Please refer to the photograph as you go along)

 (1) While keeping the skein of embroidery floss intact, remove a length of 36 inches, and divide this into two 18 inch pieces.

 (2) Cut the remaining skein evenly in two.

 (3) Take one 18 inch piece and fold in half.
 Make a knot about 1 inch down.
-(This will be the loop at the top of your finished tassel, so if you want it smaller, for a pair of tassel earrings for example, make the knot higher up.)
+(This will be the loop at the top of your finished tassel, so if you want it smaller, make the knot higher up.)

-(4) Bring two halves of skein together and tie them tightly at the fold in a triple knot.
+(4) Bring two halves of skein together and, using that 18 inch piece, tie them tightly at the fold in a triple knot.
 Let the ends of the tying piece merge into the rest.

 (5) Take your second 18″ piece and loop it around the skeins, about 3/4 inch down.
 Pull lightly, and then neatly wrap around the skeins, moving upward.

 (6) Make a loop and pull the ends through.
 Then separate the two ends and wrap them around and knot securely.

 (7) To hide the ends, thread them through a large needle and pull them through, within the wrapped section, to merge with the rest of your tassel.

 (8) Trim all the ends and you’re done!